 Aeromexico long-haul economy on Boeing 787-9 Dreamliner

-The Main Cabin on the Boeing 787-9 Dreamliner is also set 9-abreast with three triple seats, except for the last row, 39, which has a 2-3-2 arrangement.
-The twins on either side are set away from the cabin wall.
-A standalone center triple seat (row 40) is in front of the lavatories and galley, so there may be a lot of passenger movement.
+The Main Cabin on the Boeing 787-9 Dreamliner also has a 9-across layout with three sets of three seats.
+The exception is the last row, 39, which has a 2-3-2 arrangement.
+The pairs of seats on either side are set away from the cabin wall.
+There’s also a standalone trio of seats in row 40, but it’s right in front of the lavatories and galley, so expect a lot of activity there.

 Navigating Mexico City International Airport with the Aeromexico App